-One of last year’s most popular posts on Foolproof Living was the Oven-Baked Chicken Wings that I published right before the Super Bowl.
+One of last year’s most popular posts on Foolproof Living was the Oven-Baked Chicken Wings that I published right before the Big Game day.
 I was hoping that it would be a healthier alternative to fried chicken wings we all love to eat during the game.
-Throughout the year, even months after the Super Bowl, I received so many e-mails and notes from people all over the world thanking me for this recipe as they greatly enjoyed this easy-to-make and healthy version of chicken wings.
+Throughout the year, even months after the football season, I received so many e-mails and notes from people all over the world thanking me for this recipe as they greatly enjoyed this easy-to-make and healthy version of chicken wings.

 So as you can imagine, while I was getting ready to find recipe ideas for this year’s biggest sports event (in the U.S.), the pressure was on.
 But no worries, because I’ve got you covered.

 Since Dwight and I love chicken wings and enjoy it more than any other Super Bowl food, I wanted to find a different chicken wing recipe as an alternative to the version that I made last year.
 And as I was looking around for recipes, I had 3 questions in mind: (1) what was an easy way of cooking wings for a crowd without too much hands on time, (2) how could I cook them in a way that they were still healthy (frying them was out of the question), and (3) what was the best way of cooking to get wings that are soft on the inside and still crispy (and flavorful) on the outside.

 After a couple of hours of surfing on the Internet and going over my cookbooks, I picked 3 recipes that I thought fit the bill.
 And for the first time in a long time, I got very lucky because this Slow-Cooker Sticky Chicken Wings ended up being exactly what I wanted for this year’s Super Bowl recipe.
 So much so that I didn’t need to try the other two recipes… And let me tell you something, this never happens to me.
 Most of the time I have to make changes to the original recipe or mix and match with other recipes.
 Needless to say, I was quite happy with it.